Sink or Float Mark as Favorite (0 Favorites)

 - Students should wash their hands thoroughly before leaving the lab.

 - For preparation gather a few items that sink and a few that float.
 Fill a fish tank or clear container almost to the top with water.
-Roll the clay into a ball, make copies of the Student Activity sheet.
+Roll the clay into a ball and make copies of the Student Activity sheet.

 - Prepare a limited number of items to save time.
 (Students love this and may ask you to try many more objects.)

 - Do not fill the tank too full.
-You need to put your arm to the bottom without losing water.
+You need to put your arm to the bottom without spilling water.